History of Liberia: Women of Liberia

 In 2002, the women in Liberia were tired of seeing their country torn apart.
 Organized by social worker Leymah Gbowee, women started gathering and praying in a fish market to protest the violence.
 They organized the Women in Peacebuilding Network (WIPNET), and issued a statement of intent: "In the past we were silent, but after being killed, raped, dehumanized, and infected with diseases, and watching our children and families destroyed, war has taught us that the future lies in saying NO to violence and YES to peace!
-We will not relent until peace prevails."

-Joined by Liberian Muslim Women's Organization, Christian and Muslim women joined forces to create Women of Liberia Mass Action for Peace.
-They wore white, to symbolize peace.
-They staged silent nonviolence protests and forced a meeting with President Charles Taylor and extracted a promise from him to attend peace talks in Ghana.
+We will not relent until peace prevails."Joined by the Liberian Muslim Women's Organization, Christian women and their allies created Women of Liberia Mass Action for Peace.
+They wore white to symbolize peace, staged silent nonviolence protests and forced a meeting with Taylor and extracted a promise from him to attend peace talks in Ghana.

 In 2003, a delegation of Liberian women went to Ghana to continue to apply pressure on the warring factions during the peace process.
-They staged a sit in outside of the Presidential Palace, blocking all the doors and windows and preventing anyone from leaving the peace talks without a resolution.
+They staged a sit-in outside of the Presidential Palace, blocking all the doors and windows and preventing anyone from leaving the peace talks without a resolution.
 Women of Liberia Mass Action for Peace became a political force against violence and against their government.
 Their actions brought about an agreement during the stalled peace talks.
-As a result, the women were able to achieve peace in Liberia after a 14-year civil war and later helped bring to power the country's first female head of state, Ellen Johnson Sirleaf.
+As a result, the women were able to achieve peace in Liberia after a 14-year civil war and later helped bring to power the country's first female head of state, Johnson Sirleaf.

 UN timber embargo and arrest warrant against Taylor

-On March 7, 2003, the war tribunal Special Court for Sierra Leone (SCSL) decided to summon Charles Taylor and charge him with war crimes and crimes against humanity, but they kept this decision and this charge secret until June that year.
+On March 7, 2003, the war tribunal Special Court for Sierra Leone (SCSL) decided to summon Taylor and charge him with war crimes and crimes against humanity, but they kept this decision and this charge secret until June that year.

 Due to concerns over the lack of social, humanitarian and development use of industry revenue by the Liberian government, the UN Security Council enacted a 10-month embargo on timber imports from Liberia on July 7, 2003 (passed in Resolution 1478).

 By mid-2003, LURD controlled the northern third of the country and was threatening the capital, MODEL was active in the south, and Taylor's government controlled only a third of the country: Monrovia and central Liberia.

 On June 4, 2003, ECOWAS organized peace talks in Accra, Ghana, among the Government of Liberia, civil society, and the rebel groups LURD and MODEL.
 On the opening ceremony, in Taylor's presence, the SCSL revealed their charge against Taylor, which they had kept secret since March, and also issued an international arrest warrant for Taylor.
 The SCSL indicted Taylor for “bearing the greatest responsibility” for atrocities in Sierra Leone since November 1996.
 The Ghanaian authorities did not attempt to arrest Taylor, declaring they could not round up a president they themselves had invited as a guest for peace talks.
 The same day, Taylor returned to Liberia.